dkoston/xlsx2csv/README.md

 ## Releases

-See Releases for pre-built binaries for your platform
+See Releases for pre-built binaries for your platform.

+To release.
+Add a major,minor,patch tag to your PR labels.

 ## Attribution